Big Sky Resort Snowboarding

 After a long morning of snowboarding, try checking out the on-mountain dining up at Everetts 8800 on top of Andesite.

 Keep in mind that Big Sky is really a resort and not a town with full amenities - there is limited lodging, restaurants and nightlife.
-For some apres ski, try Chets Bar for Moose Drool or Black Bear Bar for Headstrong Ale.
+For some apres ski, try Chets Bar for Moose Drool or Choppers Pub.
 For nightlife, you can try the Rocking R Bar back down in Bozeman.

 To reach the snowboarding at Big Sky Resort from Bozeman, head south on US191 thru Gallatin River Canyon into Big Sky (about 45 miles).
 The resort turn off is at the only flashing light in town.